University of Notre Dame/Saint Mary’s College

 2. National Association: The ND/SMC Sailing Club is a regular member club of the Intercollegiate Sailing Association (ISCA) and will abide by all ICSA rules unless in conflict with MCSA or ND policy, in which case ND policies will take precedent.

-4. Dues: Dues are $50 for each semester for all club members.
-Dues must be given to the Vice Commodore before fall break for the fall semester and by March 1 for the spring season.
+4. Dues: Dues are $100 for each semester for all club members.
+Dues must be given to the Treasurer or paid through RecRegister by November 1st for the fall semester and by March 1st for the spring semester.
 Dues will be required from all participants following attendance at 4 or more club-sponsored events or one regatta, whichever comes first.
+Participants who fail to pay dues will be suspended from club activities until payment is received.

-f.
-Merchandise Chair: Communicates with University-approved vendors (Under Armour) to design and order apparel.
-Responsible for the pricing and sale of apparel and collection of funds.
+c.
+Merchandise Chair: Responsible for communicating with University approved vendors to design and order all club apparel and merchandise, as well as for the pricing and sale of said items.

-i.
-Board of Directors: Composed of elected team members and those who previously held office.
+g.
+Board of Directors: Composed of past and present officers and chairpersons.
 They will remain on the Board for the remainder of their undergraduate career at ND or SMC and will be recognized at official meetings.

 a.
 At least half the officers must be current ND undergraduate students.
 This number will change as needed to be compatible with RecSports and SAO policy.
 A Notre Dame faculty or staff member who is on file with RecSports advises the club.

 b.
-All officers will be elected by membership through an email survey at the end of December.
+All officers and chairpersons will be elected through an email survey at the end of March, begin the transition into their role in April, and take full responsibility in the following academic year.
 This process will be facilitated by the Commodore.

 c.
-Officers must be full members of the club and currently enrolled at either ND or SMC.
+Officers and chairpersons must be full members of the club and currently enrolled at either ND or SMC.

 d.
-Any member may run for up to one position.
-Election is secured by the majority vote of full members with a run-off between the top two candidates if necessary.
+Any member may run for up to one officer position and one chairperson position, or up to two chairperson positions.
+Election of officers is secured by the majority vote of full members with a run-off between the top two candidates if necessary.
+Election of chairpersons is secured by majority vote of current officers.

 a.
 An officer deficient of his/her duties can be reviewed and removed by a formal vote.
 A full member must first present substantial grounds to the officers before the impeachment process can begin.
 An officer’s vote of two-thirds majority taken only after the situation has been addressed and reviewed by the officers and the Board of Directors is required for removal from office.
 In grave situations requiring proper action, the Club reserves the right to file a report with RecSports, SAO, and police should the situation warrant.